JamesLoyd/jamesloyd/README.md

 You can find JTHeme on the Visual Studio Marketplace [here](https://marketplace.visualstudio.com/items?itemName=JamesLoyd.jtheme)

-You can fid Rimflix-HockeyFlix on Steam workshop [here](https://steamcommunity.com/sharedfiles/filedetails/?id=2885073607)
+You can find Rimflix-HockeyFlix on Steam workshop [here](https://steamcommunity.com/sharedfiles/filedetails/?id=2885073607)

 <!--
 **JamesLoyd/jamesloyd** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.